-- If DHR staff recommends a PIF proceed, then the staff will present it at the next available quarterly meeting of the State Review Board.
-The SRB may concur with the staff recommendation, request further information, and/or make specific recommendations on aspects of preparing and improving a final nomination.
+- If DHR staff recommend that a PIF proceed, then your Regional Preservation Office staff contact will present it at the next available quarterly meeting of the State Review Board.
+The SRB may concur with the staff recommendation, request further information, and/or make specific recommendations on aspects of preparing and improving a nomination.

 - Refer to the Register Nomination Checklist for detailed instructions about preparing a nomination packet.

 - Note that nomination materials are not subject to copyright.
 Maps, photographs, and nomination forms submitted to DHR become part of the public record and are retained in DHR’s permanent archives, which is open to the public.
 Please note, however, that culturally sensitive information will be redacted according to current professional practices.

-- Remember, as the State Historic Preservation Office, DHR is responsible for assuring that nominations meet scholarly standards, are factually accurate, and conform to state and federal regulations.
-Nominations that do not meet these requirements will be returned to the property owner and/or author for revisions.
+- As Virginia’s State Historic Preservation Office, DHR is responsible for assuring that nominations meet scholarly standards, are factually accurate, and conform to state and federal regulations.
+Please remember that nominations that do not meet these requirements will be returned to the property owner and/or author for revisions.